d2l-ai/d2l-vi/chapter_convolutional-modern/googlenet_vn.md

 ## Exercises
 -->

-## *dịch tiêu đề phía trên*
+## Bài tập

 <!--
 1. There are several iterations of GoogLeNet.
 Try to implement and run them.
 Some of them include the following:
     * Add a batch normalization layer :cite:`Ioffe.Szegedy.2015`, as described later in :numref:`sec_batch_norm`.
     * Make adjustments to the Inception block :cite:`Szegedy.Vanhoucke.Ioffe.ea.2016`.
     * Use "label smoothing" for model regularization :cite:`Szegedy.Vanhoucke.Ioffe.ea.2016`.
     * Include it in the residual connection :cite:`Szegedy.Ioffe.Vanhoucke.ea.2017`, as described later in :numref:`sec_resnet`.
 1. What is the minimum image size for GoogLeNet to work?
-1. Compare the model parameter sizes of AlexNet, VGG, and NiN with GoogLeNet.
+2. Compare the model parameter sizes of AlexNet, VGG, and NiN with GoogLeNet.
 How do the latter two network architectures significantly reduce the model parameter size?
-1. Why do we need a large range convolution initially?
+3. Why do we need a large range convolution initially?
 -->

 *dịch đoạn phía trên*